-The Examination Regulations specify for the M.Phil. a thesis limit of 25,000 words.
+The Examination Regulations specify for the MPhil a thesis limit of 25,000 words.
 These are maximum limits, and shorter theses are acceptable if they cover the necessary ground.
-The word limits include footnotes and appendices, but exclude bibliography and descriptive catalogue or similar factual material.
 Extensions to the word limit are not allowed and there is no option to apply for one.
 It is therefore important, especially in the later stages, to know how many words you have actually written.
 It is surprising how often theses estimated, or announced, as 'just under 25,000 words' turn out to contain 40,000 words or more.
 The consequent last-minute adjustments are not always easy to make, and can provide avoidable anxiety to student and to supervisor.
 Examiners can refuse to examine a thesis of excessive length, and may require it to be shortened.

-CHOICE OF M.PHIL.
-THESIS SUBJECT AND TITLE
+CHOICE OF MPHIL THESIS SUBJECT AND TITLE